ngbao161199/product-manager-roadmap/README.md

-# product-manager-roadmap
+# Product Manager Roadmap
-Product Manager Roadmap for Devs/Testers
+Product Manager Roadmap for Devs/Testers.
+I'm starting to do this as I document my own journey to becoming a Product Manager.

 ## Blog Articles
 * https://www.forbes.com/sites/laurencebradford/2017/01/30/8-tips-for-landing-your-first-product-manager-role